 After enough repetitions, the time will become a trigger for your habit putting you in the right mental state to do the work.

 Existing Habits Trigger

-You can use your existing behaviors as triggers for your new behavior.
+You can use your existing behaviours as triggers for your new behaviour.
 I workout before I shower.
 I do yoga after I meditate.
 One existing habit acts as a trigger for a new habit.

 You can use events that happen as triggers for new habits.
-Every time you receive a message in your phone, you breathe in for 30 seconds or drink a sip of water.
+Every time you receive a message on your phone, you breathe in for 30 seconds or drink a sip of water.

 Triggers help you start, but even with if you enjoy doing your habits, you will still struggle to do your habit on some days because of the inertia of starting.
 You need to know how to create a habit routine to overcome this.